The Anchorage at Setting Point & Pomato Point

-When seen from a plane, Its not difficult to understand why Anegada is known as the drowned island!
-In this picture below, you can see Setting Point ferry dock (center), Bender's Bay anchorage (left), with Flamingo Pond covering a vast portion of the island's inland area.
+When seen from a plane, Its not difficult to understand why Anegada is known as the drowned island.
+In the picture below, you can see Setting Point ferry dock (center), Bender's Bay anchorage (left), with Flamingo Pond and several other interconnected salt ponds covering a vast portion of the island's inland area.

 When dining, lobster and conch are what Anegada is all about.
 Sure you will find fish, beef, chicken, pork, goat and lamb as well, but this island boasts one of the best conch and lobster fishing grounds in the British Virgin Islands!
 I highly recommend you take advantage of these gourmet goodies!